[DuCTF'23] Actually Proxed

 [DuCTF'23] BlinkyBill

 DUCTF'23: BlinkyBIll This was a morse code steganography challenge which had a challenge file of around 10s.
 The challenge file can be downloaded here.
 The Challenge The audio file was 10s long, with beeps of varying lengths.
 There were background noises in the audio too.
 The goal was to decrypt the hidden message within the audio file.
 Solution The beeps gave it away that it was morse code.
 I put the wav file into Audacity, a free audio software.
+The waveform of the audio file is shown below:

 [DuCTF'23] Pyny